-- 1. Salaries of LDSS staff; - 2.
-Administrative costs not specifically designated above; - 3.
-Rent, unless the project requires rental of space and such need is documented; - 4.
-Construction of new buildings; - 5.
-Renovations to a facility; - 6.
-Indirect costs, except for LDSS where a 10% indirect cost is permissible; and - 7.
-Capital investment or operating revenue.
+- 1. Salaries of LDSS staff including direct services - 2.
+Administrative costs not specifically designated above - 3.
+Rent, unless the project requires rental of space and such need is documented - 4.
+Construction of new buildings - 5.
+Renovations to a facility - 6.
+Indirect costs, except for LDSS where a 10% indirect cost is permissible - 7.
+Capital investment or operating revenue